DorothyTamYiLing/GWarrange/documents/pipeline_and_output_files_description.md

 output files:

-1. myintactkwithN_rev1fwd0_set.txt (output of bash command before the script) set of N-containing kmers that are in reverse orientation in majority of the case genomes and forward in orientation in majority of control genomes
+1. myintactkwithN_rev1fwd0_set.txt (output of bash command before the script)

+Set of N-containing kmers that are in reverse orientation in majority of the case genomes and forward in orientation in majority of control genomes

-2. myintactkwithN_rev0fwd1_set.txt (output of bash command before the script) set of N-containing kmers that are in reverse orientation in majority of the control genomes and forward in orientation in majority of case genomes
+2. myintactkwithN_rev0fwd1_set.txt (output of bash command before the script)

+Set of N-containing kmers that are in reverse orientation in majority of the control genomes and forward in orientation in majority of case genomes

-3. myNoNintactk_rev1fwd0_set.txt (output of bash command before the script) set of kmers without N that are in reverse orientation in majority of the case genomes and forward in orientation in majority of control genomes
+3. myNoNintactk_rev1fwd0_set.txt (output of bash command before the script)

+Set of kmers without N that are in reverse orientation in majority of the case genomes and forward in orientation in majority of control genomes

-4. myNoNintactk_rev0fwd1_set.txt (output of bash command before the script) set of kmers without N that are in reverse orientation in majority of the control genomes and forward in orientation in majority of case genomes
+4. myNoNintactk_rev0fwd1_set.txt (output of bash command before the script)

+Set of kmers without N that are in reverse orientation in majority of the control genomes and forward in orientation in majority of case genomes

-4. myNoNintactk_other_set.txt (output of bash command before the script) set of kmers without N that do not belong to "rev0fwd1_set" nor "rev1fwd0_set"
+4. myNoNintactk_other_set.txt (output of bash command before the script)

+Set of kmers without N that do not belong to "rev0fwd1_set" nor "rev1fwd0_set"

 6. myintactkwithN_rev0fwd1_kmer4plot.txt / myintactkwithN_rev1fwd0_kmer4plot.txt / myNoNintactk_rev0fwd1_kmer4plot.txt / myNoNintactk_rev1fwd0_kmer4plot.txt/ myNoNintactk_other_kmer4plot.txt